-Servicing fees, net also include gains and losses on assets and liabilities recognized under loan servicing arrangements for loans retained by bank partners or loans sold to institutional investors.
-Such gains or losses are recognized based on whether the benefits of servicing are expected to more than adequately compensate the Company for carrying out its servicing obligations.
-Servicing fees also include changes in fair value of loan servicing assets and liabilities in the periods presented.
+Servicing and other fees, net also include gains and losses on assets and liabilities recognized under loan servicing arrangements for loans retained by bank partners or loans sold to institutional investors.
+Such gains or losses are recognized based on whether the benefits of servicing are expected to be more or less than adequate compensation for servicing obligations performed by the Company.
+Servicing fees also include changes in fair value of loan servicing assets and liabilities in the years presented.
 Refer to "Note 4.
 Fair Value Measurement" for additional information on changes in fair value associated with servicing assets and liabilities.

-The Company recognized gains and losses related to loan servicing rights upon loan sales for the periods presented as follows (in thousands):
+The Company recognized a net gain (loss) related to loan servicing rights upon loan sales for the years presented as follows: